odedindi/panterTodo/README.md

 - [x] use apollo queries and mutations to fetch and update data
 - [x] other users or not logged in users should not see other's todolists

-Feel free to spice things up, make it beautiful, fancy, add more functionality, etc.

 ### Work description